Mahbubul Alam (journalist)

-Early life
+Early life & education

 Alam was born on 5 February 1936 in Mymensingh District, East Bengal, British India.
 He studied political science at the University of Dhaka.

 Career

 Alam joined the Associated Press in 1957.

-Alam worked for the Plain Truth show on Radio Pakistan during the Bangladesh Liberation War in 1971.
+He worked for the Plain Truth show on Radio Pakistan during the Bangladesh Liberation War in 1971.
 The show produced war propaganda for the Pakistan Army.
 He was briefly the press secretary to President Sheikh Mujibur Rahman but that came to an end due to controversy over his role during the war.

 Alam was the press minister at the Embassy of Bangladesh, Washington, D.C. and High Commission of Bangladesh, London.
 He was the ambassador of Bangladesh to Bhutan.
 Under President Hussain Muhammad Ershad, he was the director general of the external affairs division of the Ministry of Foreign Affairs.

-Alam was the editor and managing director of the state owned Bangladesh Sangbad Sangstha.
+He was the editor and managing director of the state owned Bangladesh Sangbad Sangstha.
 He served as the editor of The New Nation.
 Alam became the editor of The Independent in the early 1990s.
 He was the president of the Newspaper Owners Association of Bangladesh.

 Alam was the Information Advisor in the Caretaker government led by President Iajuddin Ahmed from 2006 to 2007.
 He served as the editor of The Independent.
 He was an advisor to BEXIMCO Group.